-The defined set data models can be exploited to improve the data exchange between DLSs in a distributed environment.
-In this context the standard defacto for metadata exchange between DLSs is the couple OAI-PMH and XML.
-The main reason is the flexibility of both the protocol and the XML that foster interoperability between DLSs managing different kinds of metadata coming from different kinds of cultural organizations.
-It is worthwhile to describe the functioning of OAI-PMH to understand how it can take advantage of the NS-M and INS-M and how it can be extended to cope with the exchange of hierarchical structures.
-OAI-PMH is so widely diffuse in the field of DL that we can assume the reader is familiar with its underlying functioning.
-The main feature of OAI-PMH we exploit is selective harvesting; this is based on the concept of OAI-set, which enables logical data partitioning by defining groups of records.
+The protocol defines two kinds of harvesting procedures: incremental and selective harvesting.
+Incremental harvesting permits users to query a Data Provider and ask it to return just the new, changed or deleted records from a certain date or between two dates.
+Selective harvesting is based on the concept of OAIset, which enables logical data partitioning by defining groups of records.
 Selective harvesting is the procedure that permits the harvesting only of metadata owned by a specified OAI-set.
 In OAI-PMH a set is defined by three components: setSpec which is mandatory and a unique identifier for the set within the repository, setName which is a mandatory short human-readable string naming the set, and setDesc which may hold community-specific XML-encoded data about the set.

 OAI-set organization may be hierarchical, where hierarchy is expressed in the setSpec field by the use of a colon [:] separated list indicating the path from the root of the set hierarchy to the respective node.
 For example if we define an OAI-set whose setSpec is "A", its subset "B" would have "A:B" as setSpec.
-In this case "B" is a proper subset of "A": $B \subset A$ .
+In this case "B" is a proper subset of "A": $B \subset A$.
 When a repository defines a set organization it must include set membership information in the headers of the records returned to the harvester requests.
 Harvesting from a set which has sub-sets will cause the repository to return the records in the specified set and recursively to return the records from all the sub-sets.
-In our example, if we harvest set A, we also obtain the records in sub-set B [13].
+In our example, if we harvest set A, we also obtain the records in sub-set B [12].